myuau/COMP-4021-Group-Project/README.md

 The player can submit the ingredients when they are <strong>in front of the cashier</strong> in fulfilment of the orders with <strong>'E' key</strong>.

+- <h3>Cheat Mode</h3>

+The player can speed up with <strong>Space Bar</strong>, so that they can collect the required ingredient quickly and complete a order with a shorter amount of time.

 # Installation